mattcollins/spaceship-mcp/README.md

 - **Unintended modifications**: AI agents may make DNS changes you didn't expect or want

 **Recommendations:**
-- Only use this server with domains you can afford to lose or break temporarily
-- Test thoroughly with non-critical domains first
-- Always review AI-suggested DNS changes before confirming them
+- Review AI-suggested DNS changes before confirming them
 - Keep backups of your current DNS configuration
 - Monitor your domains closely when using this server
-- Consider using API keys with limited permissions when possible

 ## Status

-⚠️ **Early Development** - This project is very immature and shared in case it's useful to someone else.
+I'm sharing this in case it's useful to someone else.
 Please be aware:

-- **Limited testing**: The server has not been extensively tested in production environments
+- **Limited testing**: I use this myself but it hasn't been widely tested
 - **No automated tests**: There are currently no unit tests or integration tests
-- **Minimal error handling**: Error scenarios may not be handled gracefully
-- **API changes**: The interface may change without notice as the project evolves
 - **Use at your own risk**: Suitable for experimentation but not recommended for critical systems

 Contributions, bug reports, and feedback are welcome to help improve the project's stability and reliability.

 ## Features

+### Core Operations
 - **List DNS Records**: Retrieve all DNS records for a domain
-- **Create DNS Records**: Add new DNS records to a domain
-- **Update DNS Records**: Modify existing DNS records
 - **Delete DNS Records**: Remove DNS records from a domain

+### Specialized Record Creation Tools
+Type-specific tools with explicit parameters for easy, error-free DNS management:
+- **A Records**: Create IPv4 address records
+- **AAAA Records**: Create IPv6 address records
+- **CNAME Records**: Create canonical name aliases
+- **MX Records**: Create mail exchange records with priority and exchange parameters
+- **SRV Records**: Create service locator records with priority, weight, port, and target
+- **TXT Records**: Create text records for SPF, DKIM, DMARC, verification, etc.

+### Generic Tools
+- **Create/Update DNS Records**: Generic tools supporting all DNS record types for advanced use cases

 ## Setup